kl1nton/6_eMRCS_Revision/3_General_Surgery/09_Head_And_Neck.md

 Please select the most likely diagnosis for the scenario given.
 Each option may be used once, more than once or not at all.

+### Q11
-11. A 56 year old man presents with symptoms of nasal pain, anosmia and rhinorrhea.
+A 56 year old man presents with symptoms of nasal pain, anosmia and rhinorrhea.
 He has been well until recently and has worked as a wood carver for many years.

- You answered Ethmoidal fracture
+#### Answer: E. Ethmoidal fracture - TRUE

-The correct answer is Ethmoid sinus cancer

-Theme from September 2012 Exam
-Theme from September 2013 Exam
+- *Theme from September 2012 Exam*, *Theme from September 2013 Exam*
-Nasopharyngeal cancer is strongly associated with wood work.
-Most cases require an occupational exposure of greater than 10 years and are adenocarcinomas on histology.
+- Nasopharyngeal cancer is strongly associated with wood work
+- Most cases require an occupational exposure of greater than 10 years and are adenocarcinomas on histology
-Most cases are ethmoidal in origin (Hadfield E. Ann R Coll Surg Engl.
+- Most cases are ethmoidal in origin (Hadfield E. Ann R Coll Surg Engl.
 1970 June; 46(6): 301319)

+### Q12
-12. A 32 year old female presents with recurrent episodes of rhinorrhoea, the discharge is watery.
+A 32 year old female presents with recurrent episodes of rhinorrhoea, the discharge is watery.
 She has a medical history of asthma and intolerance of aspirin.
-On examination she has multiple soft, semi- transparent polyps within her nasal cavity.
+On examination she has multiple soft, semi-transparent polyps within her nasal cavity.

- Nasal polyps
+#### Answer: F. Nasal polyps - TRUE

-The combination of nasal polyps and atopy is well described.
-Some cases will respond favourably to systemic steroids and avoid surgery.
+- The combination of nasal polyps and atopy is well described
+- Some cases will respond favourably to systemic steroids and avoid surgery

+### Q13
-13. A child is brought to casualty complaining of a headache and a sensation of pressure between the eyes.
+A child is brought to casualty complaining of a headache and a sensation of pressure between the eyes.
 On examination she is febrile with a smooth swelling overlying the superomedial aspect of the right eye.
 The eye is uncomfortable and there is a purulent discharge from the inner canthus.

- Ethmoidal sinusitis
+#### Answer: H. Ethmoidal sinusitis - TRUE

-Ethmoidal sinusitis may spread to the periorbital tissues resulting in periorbital cellulitis.
-The superomedial distribution makes a maxillary sinusitis less likely.
+- Ethmoidal sinusitis may spread to the periorbital tissues resulting in periorbital cellulitis

-Next question
+- The superomedial distribution makes a maxillary sinusitis less likely

 Diseases of nose and sinuses

 Benign Tumours
 Simple papillomas may be an incidental finding or present with obstructive symptoms.
 Excision under general anaesthesia is sufficient management.